Honors Mathematics I:

 Course assistant: Ruthi Hortsch

-Intended audience: super smart, hardworking freshman who want to see some honest theoretical mathematics
+Intended audience: hardworking freshman who want to be completely immersed in theoretical mathematics

 Course Objective: To introduce students to the art and practice of mathematics while redeveloping the calculus of one variable rigorously on firm mathematical ground.